Lightning Nials and a tutorial

 Going in with your Pink polish, fill in any remaining black space on your nail.
 I used Sally Hansen Byte from the HD series of polishes.
-This is were I wished my nails were a little longer so I could have more room for the pink.
+This is where I wished my nails were a little longer so I could have more room for the pink.

-Lastly you want to take your striping polish and go over the natural lines where the polishes meet.
+Lastly, you want to take your striping polish and go over the natural lines where the polishes meet.
 This is where having an unsteady hand can be your best friend.
 I found that the less "structured" the lines look the better this manicure looks.
-Also you want your lines to be thin, mine got a little heavy handed for my taste.
+Also, you want your lines to be thin, mine got a little heavy-handed for my taste.

 Wait a few minutes for everything to dry and finish off with your favorite top coat.
 I used a generous coat of Seche Vite.